Employer Branding in India: Why Your Company Culture IS Your Brand

 Step 3 — Document Your Employer Brand Identity

 Document your employer brand identity using your existing brand guidelines as the strategic foundation.
-Additionally, develop employer brand messaging, tone guidelines, and approved visual assets for internal and external use.
+Develop employer brand messaging, tone guidelines, and approved visual assets for internal and external use.
 Our guide on how to create a brand style guide your team will actually use gives you the practical framework to document these elements systematically.

 Step 4 — Activate Consistently Across Every Channel